kaboom-db/kaboom-legacy/README.md

 ## Developer Notes

-**The staging server is currently down, and will be reinstated when Kaboom reaches a stable state**

 While testing your client, please make sure to only use the staging server, located here: https://staging-kaboom.herokuapp.com/v1

 You can also download the Postman collection here, which is pre-configured with the staging url and a demo user access token: https://github.com/crxssed7/kaboom-api/blob/master/KABOOM.postman_collection.json